 (17) Homework Requests: The student is responsible for course material and assignments missed during an absence.
-If a student is absent due to illness, he must contact each individual teacher via email for assignments.
+If a student is absent due to illness, he must check Moodle and/or contact each individual teacher via e-mail for assignments.
 Students should check with teachers at the beginning of the year as to how assignments may be obtained (example: Moodle/Twitter/CCHS website, etc.).
-In the case of a prolonged absence due to illness, parents must notify the Assistant Principal for Academic Affairs (Office B) and the student's teachers, by voice or email, and should arrange for homebound tutors from their school district of residence.
+In the case of a prolonged absence due to illness, parents must notify the Assistant Principal for Academic Affairs (and the student's teachers, by voice or email, and should arrange for homebound tutors from their school district of residence.